fbiville/hands-on-neo4j-devoxx-fr-2017-cypher-extensions/README.md

 ## Goal

-You need to complete two classes:
+You need to complete two classes in `src/main/java`:

  - `devoxxfr2017.UserDefinedFunction`: this class defines a user-defined Cypher function, callable as any function.
 This will compute the average rating for a given movie title.
  - `devoxxfr2017.UserDefinedProcedure`: this class defines a user-defined Cypher procedure, callable via `CALL my.procedure YIELD property RETURN...`.
 This will recommend movies for a user based on what another user has rated.